5 Reasons Why Studying Abroad In Shanghai Is The Best Decision!

 3. TABAO LIFE

-Not only was everything convenient and affordable in Shanghai, but in China in general, you have everything literally.
+Not only was everything convenient and affordable in Shanghai, but you have everything literally in China.
 There is this app called Tabao, which I would compare to Amazon.
-It is just way much better.
+It is just way, much better.
 For myself, I used Tabao more for clothes.
-On the other hand, my friends bought more things, such as accessories, interior, or technology.
-In general, everything that you could think of buying you could find on Tabao.
-You will even find things on Tabao that you didn’t know to exist!
+On the other hand, my friends bought more things, such as accessories, interiors, or technology.
+Furthermore, you can find everything you could think of buying on Tabao.
+You will even find items on Tabao that you didn’t know existed!

-What I love the most about that app was the search function.
+What I loved the most about that app was the search function.
 Whenever I saw something I liked, I could upload the picture on Tabao, and it will show me the product.
-This function even works when taking a picture of someone wearing a nice outfit.
-The Tabao app will find you the product, and even if it’s not the same product, the suggestions are also very concrete.
+This function even works when photographing someone wearing a nice outfit.
+The Tabao app will find you the product; even if it’s not the same product, the suggestions are also very concrete.
 Nowadays, when I ask my friends whom I met in Shanghai, what they are missing from our time there, we all agree that we miss tabaoing.

 4. ASIAN CULTURE – KTV & FOOD

-For me, one of the things I miss the most is my Ktv life.
+One of the things I miss the most is my Ktv life.
 Ktv is the synonym for Karaoke.
 My friends and I often went to Ktv after dinner.
-It is a studio which has a lot of private Karaoke rooms that you can rent.
-It’s basically renting a room to sing, dance and to party.
+It is a studio with many private Karaoke rooms that you can rent.
+It’s basically renting a room to sing, dance and party.
 Looking back, the Ktv moments are one of my favourite memories.
-It’s something that makes so much fun and something I have always enjoyed doing in Asia.
-If you can’t imagine how a Ktv Party looks like, watch this!
+It makes so much fun and is something I have always enjoyed doing in Asia.

 5. BEST OF BOTH WORLDS

 Studying Abroad in Shanghai was the best choice for me.
-Since I have Asian roots, it was charming to discover and explore the Asian culture more.
+Since I have Asian roots, it was charming to discover and explore Asian culture more.
 I felt very accepted in Shanghai.
-Moreover, I never had the feeling that I need to try to fit in.
+Moreover, I never thought that I needed to try to fit in.
 It’s a struggle I sometimes face in Germany or the Western world in general.
 Even though I was born in Germany, I was always still the Asian girl.
 While growing up surrounded by white society, I was ever feeling different.
 Don’t get me wrong, I have the best friends I could have asked for, and I love them a lot!

 On the other hand, since growing up in Germany, I obviously have a Western mind.
 Hence, I was delighted that Shanghai has not only an Asian side but also a Western one.
-There were many foreigners in Shanghai, and in general, the city was very westernised as well.
-That’s the reason why studying abroad in Shanghai was the best thing that could have ever happened to me.
+There were many foreigners in Shanghai, and the city was generally very Westernised.
+That’s why studying abroad in Shanghai was the best thing that could have ever happened to me.
 Even though I never intended on studying there in the first place, I got the best of both worlds!